-This massive 165,000 square feet space features 4 floors of exhibits.
+The 165,000 sq ft facility features 12 rotating exhibits spanning 4 floors.
 Plus, the ramps between the floors also have exhibits.

-It’s kind of like IKEA because there are arrows on the ground so you know where to go!
+And don’t worry!
+It’s easy to navigate your way through.
+It’s kind of like IKEA, with arrows on the ground, so you know where to go!

-Even if you aren’t that interested in the cars themselves, this car museum in Tacoma does an awesome job of really setting the scene.
+Even if you aren’t a serious car enthusiast, the LeMay Car Museum does an awesome job of keeping you interested!
+Exhibits are entertaining and really set the scene.

 Plus, my son thought it was a lot like Disneyland’s Cars Land!

-I also have a current obsession with British shows set in the 1950s and 1960s, so I geeked out over their “British Invasion” exhibit that was all about when British culture (like The Beatles) hit America.
+I also have a current obsession with British shows set in the 1950s and 1960s, so I geeked out over their “British Invasion” exhibit.
+This one was that was all about when British culture (like The Beatles) hit America.

-What’s really nice about the LeMay car museum is that it’s right next to the Tacoma Dome and you can see it from the freeway.
+The LeMay museum is that it’s right next to the Tacoma Dome.
+You can see it from the freeway, so it’s hard to miss!

 From I-5 South (Seattle)